 Do you have an event organizer company and want to display your company’s events to your website?
 If your site is built with WordPress, you can use an event calendar plugin to add, manage, and display your company’s events.
 Just like other plugin types, there also a bunch of options when it comes to event calendar plugin.
 We have compiled the best ones to narrow down your choices.

 Before choosing a certain event calendar plugin from the list below, make sure that the features offered by the associated plugin fit your needs.
-For instance, if you want to add a map to your events, make sure the plugin you want to use offers an option to add a map.
+For instance, if you want to add a map to your events or a call button for your bookings, make sure the plugin you want to use offers an option to add a map.
 Or, if you want to create a paid event, it would be great to choose an event calendar plugin that has the ability to accept payment on the registration process.

 Here are some of the best WordPress event calendar plugins you can consider.